Grid ref: TL 872 273 (click for o/s map)

 Mouse over links for pictures; click for detail page.

-The south-western part of Chalkney Wood is owned by Essex County Council and managed as a public space.
-The remainder, running down to the River Colne, is owned by the Forestry Commission who have planted up much of it with conifers.
+The south-western part is owned and managed by Essex County Council.
+The remainder, running down to the River Colne, is owned by Forestry Commission who planted up much of it with conifers.
 As these conifers are harvested, the original native trees are being allowed to grow through and take their place.

 Accessible at all times.

 Late March through to May for spring flowers and birdsong.